 There are many mouthwatering cocktails to enjoy Caribbean style.
 Whether you’re shaking up a refreshing drink ready for a sunny afternoon at home or wanting to impress your friends at your next get together, you need to know your Mojitos from your punches!

-Below are the top must-try Caribbean drinks, with a little history so you can look like you know your stuff.
+Below are the top must-try Caribbean drinks in our Caribbean Drink Guide, with a little history so you can look like you know your stuff.

 Each Caribbean island has its twist on this famous classic.
 The concoction of the five-ingredients that make up the punch was initially brought over by British sailors.
 They picked it up on their travels through India.
 The thirsty sailors then mixed in some Caribbean rum, and a rum punch was born.